 Types of Bone Cells: The bones are a core founding component of a living body that holds the structure of muscles and organs.
 The bones of the skeletal system is composed of two types of tissues, i.e., compact and spongy bone tissue.

 The Compact bone tissue covers the outer part of the bone structure and provides toughness and strength to the structure of bone.

-The Spongy bone tissue is present inside the compact bone tissue.
-It is pretty soft and helps for compression that might occur as a result to stress on the bone.
+Spongy bone tissue is present inside the compact bone tissue.
+It is pretty soft and helps with compression that might occur as a result to stress on the bone.

 Table of Contents

 The compact and spongy bone tissues are composed of 3 main types of bone cells.
 These bone cells have distinct features and structures and are considered essential functions.
 These bone cells are Osteoclasts, Osteoblasts, and Osteocytes.

 These bone cells are embedded in the matrix of bony tissue and perform many vital functions.

 From hormone production to the provision of mechanical strength, bone cells possess miraculous properties and functions fundamental to normal bone functioning.